CheshtaArora87/sample2/README.md

 cd configuration-connector

-// Build the project
-mvn clean install
+// Build the project so that it can be used as dependency mvn clean install

-// Run using Docker Compose
-docker-compose up -d

 // Run locally using Spring Boot mvn spring-boot:run